-“The white hairs appear as a result of pressure from a saddle and may be the only visual sign that a problem exists,” says Harman.
-“The pressure alters the hair follicle, which then produces a white hair.
+“The white hairs appear as a result of pressure from a saddle and maybe the only visual sign that a problem exists,” says Harman.
+“The pressure alters the hair follicle, which then produces white hair.
 If the damage is not too severe, and the pressure is removed, the white hairs may disappear at the next coat change; however, many times enough damage is done to the hair follicle that the white hairs become permanent.
 The only solution is to change the saddle fit.”

 Properly Fitting The Saddle

 We now come to the matter of properly fitting a saddle to a horse’s back.
 The basic factors to be considered when examining a saddle for proper fit, says Harman, are these:

 - The position of the saddle on the back.

 - The contact of the panels against the horse’s back-the absence of bridging.
 (Bridging occurs when a saddle is too far forward or too narrow.
 A bridge is created on the shoulders and back of the saddle with the rider’s weight becoming improperly distributed on four points–one on each side of the withers and one on each side of the back at the rear of the saddle.)

 - Whether the panels are wide enough for good support.